-The more time an assister spends learning about a consumer's situation, the better they can ensure they are the right resource and the a consumer will receive the help they need.
+The more time an assister spends learning about a consumer's situation, the better they can ensure they are the right resource and the consumer will receive the help they need.

 Consumer Information Checklist